hotwaxlab/ocellight-perception-bustier/hardware/README.md

 Individually addressable LEDs typically suffer from substantial voltage drop over distances of a few meters, causing LEDs far from the power source to acquire a dim, yellow glow.

 The workaround is to apply voltage injection.
-This can be implemented by "laddering" the voltage and ground signals from each strip of LEDs to the next, taking advantage of the fact that the LED strips used in the cups are inherently only a few decimeters long at most.
+This can be implemented by “laddering” the 5V and ground signals from each strip of LEDs to the next, taking advantage of the fact that the LED strips used in the cups are inherently only a few decimeters long at most.

 ### LED Power

-To avoid burning out the MCU, the LEDs must not draw their power from the MCU's 5V power supply.
+To avoid burning out the MCU, the LEDs must not draw their power from the MCU’s 5V power supply.
 Instead, they must be powered directly from the power bank.

 To avoid voltage drops, a 0.1&thinsp;&micro;F buffer capacitor is placed across the power and ground lines to each LED strip, as close as practical to the first LED.